Level I pediatric trauma center

 Education and research

-We love kids here at Children’s Hospitals and Clinics of Minnesota, but we’d rather see them safe at home.
+We love kids here at Children’s Minnesota, but we’d rather see them safe at home.
 That’s why we work to prevent injuries from ever happening and ensure clinicians across the region are skilled in handling them if they do occur.
 By providing education to the community through our Making Safe Simple program — At Home, At Play, and On the Way — and participating in research, including a recent study that quantified the levels of radiation exposure in trauma patients receiving CT scans, we are able to share our expertise and make sure that each patient experience leads to the best possible outcomes.